Boy, 15, arrested for having sex with 13-year-old step-sister

 Police in Dedza have arrested a 15-year-old boy for having sex with and impregnating his 13-year-old step-sister.

-Dedza Police Deputy Publicist Sergeant Cassim Manda say the boy will be taken to court to answer the charge of defilement.
+Dedza Police Deputy Publicist Sergeant Cassim Manda says the boy will be taken to court to answer the charge of defilement.

 It is reported that the girl’s parents got divorced.
 The father married another woman who has two children, the 15-year-old boy and a girl who is older than the boy.